 The University of Hawaiʻi at Mānoa's reputation as a nationally recognized and world-class university has been affirmed, after three major university rankings were recently released by the College Scorecard, U.S. News and World Report and the Academic Ranking of World Universities.
 Said Chancellor Robert Bley-Vroman, "These rankings demonstrate that we are truly among the great universities of the world."

-Congratulations to Dr. Ian Robertson for wining this year's Hi Chang Chai Teaching Award!
+Congratulations to Dr. Ian Robertson for winning this year's Hi Chang Chai Teaching Award!
+[April 2016]

 CEE PhD candidate Liang Shi took second at UHM inaugural Three Minute Thesis competition with over 50 competing graduate students.
 See news story [April 2016]

 The ASCE Student Chapter at the University of Hawaii at Manoa has been selected by the Committee on Student Members to receive a Certificate of Commendation for its outstanding activities as recorded in the 2015 Chapter Annual Report.
 This is a distinction earned by only the top 5% of the ASCE student chapters.
 Congratulations!
 [April 2016]